Derived from the Old Norse given name Kóri

 Derived from the given name Derrick

-.
-A famous bearer of this surname is the character of Stephan Derrick (played by Horst Tappert), the lead character in the German series 'Derrick'.
+).
+A famous bearer of this surname is the character Stephan Derrick from the German television series 'Derrick' (1974-1998).

 DEVIN (2) English

 Nickname for a person who acted divinely, from Old French devin